-There is a variety of spiders that will invade your Fort Worth home, some more dangerous than others, but all creepy to have in your space.
+Fox provides spider pest control services in Southlake, TX and the surrounding area.
+There is a variety of spiders that will invade your Southlake home, some more dangerous than others, but all creepy to have in your space.
 The most common spider that you may see is the American house spider.
-They are about the size of a nickel, and are harmless to humans.
-They are web spiders, known to make tangled or messy looking webs.
+They are about the size of a nickel and are harmless to humans.
+They are web spiders, known to make tangled or messy-looking webs.
 You may also have garden spiders, who are large and yellow, and create beautiful geometric webs between plants.
 They will bite but are not venomous.
-Now, if you have hobo spiders, brown recluse, black widow or others, you may have a problem.
-Fox Pest Control is here to help rid your home of spiders and other creepy crawlies.
+Now, if you have hobo spiders, brown recluse, black widow, or others, you may have a problem.
+Fox Pest Control’s spider exterminators in Southlake, TX are here to help rid your home of spiders and other creepy crawlies.

-You might already know you have a spider infestation, but here are a couple of the most common signs spider exterminators look for in the Fort Worth area.
+You might already know you have a spider infestation, but here are a couple of the most common signs spider exterminators look for in the Southlake area.

 Not all spiders make webs, but most of those found inside will make cobwebs in low-traffic areas.
 Basements, crawl spaces, attic spaces, storage containers, cardboard boxes, window frames and window wells, outdoor light fixtures, and similar areas are excellent candidates for spider activity.

 Besides webs, the main sign of spiders is to find one crawling around.
 The only reason spiders are found inside or near a home is because of their food — insects and other spiders.

 You can better identify what type of spider you have based on their webs:

 Tangle Webs: Better known as cobwebs, tangle webs are unorganized and look thrown together.
 These are made by the Theridiidae family of spiders, of which the black widow is a member.